gulnaaz-data-analyst/UPI-Transaction-Analysis-and-Fraud-Detection/README.md

-# 📊 UPI Transactions and Fraud Analysis
+# 📊 UPI Transactions Analysis And Fraud Detection

 ## 📌 Project Overview
 UPI (Unified Payments Interface) is one of the fastest-growing digital payment systems in India.
 While adoption is rising, so are fraud risks.